samux6146/Cw2Usb/README.md

     4. Reset the microcontroller by pressing the RESET button
 3. Installing the custom Code
     1. Download the [Cw2Usb](https://github.com/samux6146/Cw2Usb) repository
-    2. Copy the boot.py and code.py file to the root of the microcontroller's usb drive
+    2. Copy the boot.py, code.py and keymap.py file to the root of the microcontroller's usb drive
     3. Reset the microcontroller by pressing the RESET button
 4. You are done!

 ## Features
+1. Booting up the microcontroller with a straight key connected automaticly changes keymap (booting with the dash paddle pressed does the same)
-1. Usb drive automatically disabled on boot
+2. Usb drive automatically disabled on boot
-2. Booting up the microcontroller with the dot pressed on the cw key mounts the usb drive for updates
+3. Booting up the microcontroller with the dot pressed on the cw key mounts the usb drive for updates

-## Troubleshooting
-If the pins / cable / key is acting as a touch sensor connect the common pin (pin 11) to ground with a wire.